Gorokan High School: Water conservation initiative

 The school successfully bid to the Australian Government Water Fund for over A$45,000 for a water conservation initiative that will save 442000 L of water each year.

 Capital improvements

 Skill centre

 Gary Hardgrave, Minister for Vocational and Technical Education, on 17 January 2005 announced A$350,000 funding for the construction of a skill centre at Gorokan.

 Operation Facelift

-Operation Facelift was a $350,000 Gorokan High School community project, undertaken from 2002–2005.
+Operation Facelift was a $350,000 Gorokan High School community project, undertaken from 2002 to 2005.
 Major sponsors included the Telstra Kids Foundation, Delta Electricity, Wyong Shire Council, Wyong councillors and the Department of Education.
 Operation Facelift received mention in State Parliament and was nominated for an Australia Day Award 2004.
 Liz Rushton, District Superintendent for the Department of Education and Training presented a Certificate of Appreciation to Ms O'Neill in Education Week 2003.